-The measurements were conducted at MeteoSwiss' aerological station Payerne (46.812 N, 6.942 E, 491 m a.s.l.) in canton of Vaud, Switzerland.
-The station hosts long-term observations for a variety of programmes like 90 SwissMetNet, ACTRIS (The Aerosol, Clouds and Trace Gases Research Infrastructure), NABEL (National Air Pollution Monitoring Network), BSRN (Baseline Surface Radiation Network), GAW (Global Atmosphere Watch Program) and GRUAN (GCOS Reference Upper-Air Network).
-The station is about 1 km south-east of the rural town of Payerne and roughly 500 m north of a major regional road and about 4 km south of the national highway (A-1) and Payerne military airport (Fig. S1A).
-The city of Payerne has a total area of 24.19 km2 and a population

-- 95 of roughly 10,500 people, in 2023.
-The Tropospheric Ozone Assessment Report Activity categorized the Payerne station as a rural site, based on satellite-retrieved NO2 column concentrations, the surrounding population density, and the intensity of nighttime lights (Schultz et al., 2017).
+The measurements were conducted at MeteoSwiss aerological station Payerne (46.812° N, 6.942° E; 491 m a.s.l.) in the canton of Vaud, Switzerland.
+The station hosts long-term observations for a variety of programs like SwissMetNet, ACTRIS (The Aerosol, Clouds and Trace Gases Research Infrastructure), NABEL (National Air Pollution Monitoring Network), BSRN (Baseline Surface Radiation Network), GAW (Global Atmosphere Watch Program) and GRUAN (GCOS Reference Upper-Air Network).
+The station is about 1 km southeast of the village of Payerne and roughly 500 m north of a major regional road and about 4 km south of the national highway (A-1) and Payerne military airport (Fig. S1a in the Supplement).
+In 2023, the village of Payerne had a total area of 24.19 km^2 and a population of roughly 10 500 people.
+The Tropospheric Ozone Assessment Report Activity categorized the Payerne station as a rural site, based on satelliteretrieved NO2 column concentrations, the surrounding population density and the intensity of nighttime lights (Schultz et al., 2017).
 The Payerne site is also part of the European Monitoring and Evaluation Programme (EMEP) (Tørseth et al., 2023).
-EMEP's siting criteria require large spatial representativeness meaning that monitoring sites are only little influenced by local processes such as emissions, 100 sinks, or topographic features, etc. (EMEP/CCC, 2001).
-Consequently, lower aerosol mass concentration compared to the other urban and suburban stations of the NABEL network is observed - an average hourly PM{2.5} concentration of $9.2 \pm 8.0 \,\mu g/m^3$ during our measurement period.
-As for the site itself, shown from the land use map (Fig. S1B), croplands and grasslands surround the measurement station resulting in contributions from agricultural practices.
-The station is located slightly uphill and elevated (~40 m) above the adjacent emission - 105 sources (city, roads and airport).
+EMEP's siting criteria require large spatial representativeness, meaning that monitoring sites are only little influenced by local processes such as emissions, sinks or topographic features (EMEP/CCC, 2001).
+Consequently, lower aerosol mass concentration compared to the other urban and suburban stations of the NABEL network is observed - an average hourly PM{2.5} concentration of $9.2 \pm 8.0 \,\mu g \,m^{-3}$ during our measurement period.
+As for the site itself, shown from the land use map (Fig. S1b), croplands and grasslands surround the measurement station resulting in contributions from agricultural practices.
+The station is located slightly uphill and elevated (~40 m) above the adjacent emission sources (village, roads and airport).